ruby-processing/JRubyArt-examples/external_library/java/PixelFlow/README.md

 Requires peascam library

-Note how we can implement callbacks in jruby with a ruby lambda
+Note how we can implement callbacks in jruby with a ruby lambda in skylight_basic.rb

 __processing__
 ```java